AttractionsAttractions in FiveWalt Disney World (FL)

 Construction on Space Mountain at Disney World started on December 15, 1972.
 The iconic conical building – 183 feet tall, 300 feet in diameter – was the work of Disney Imagineer John Hench.
 Its unique appearance is the result of putting the support beams outside the structure, instead of inside.

-2. It was the first Mountain at Disney World.
+• It was the first mountain at Walt Disney World.

-3. It was the first roller coaster in the world to be completely enclosed in a building.
-(Bonus: It’s also the oldest still-operating roller coaster in Florida.)
+• It was the first roller coaster in the world to be completely enclosed in a building.

-4. Perhaps most important of all the number ones, Space Mountain was the first computer-controlled coaster in the world.
+• And maybe most importantly, Space Mountain was the first computer-controlled coaster in the world.

-That last one is a biggie.
-The computer uses a tracking and braking system to know the position of each ride vehicle.
-This allows it to safely determine when to launch the next ride vehicle.
+The Imagineers designed a computer-operated tracking and braking system that knows the position of each ride vehicle.
+This allows it to safely determine when to launch the next vehicle.
 It also controls the distance between each rocket.
 And it knows when to shut things down, making it one of the safest coasters you can ride.
-Today, most coasters employ a similar system.
+Today, most coasters employ a similar system, but Space Mountain was the first.
+So you can understand why building the attraction took a while!

-But of course there are Easter Eggs in Space Mountain!
-Let’s start with the sign near the entrance, which reads: “Welcome Space Travelers.
-Starport seven-five, your gateway to the galaxies”.
-Starport was the name Walt first used for the area in Disneyland that would house this attraction, and 7-5 is the year Space Mountain opened at the Magic Kingdom.
+⭐ Near the entrance of the ride a sign reads, “Welcome Space Travelers.
+Starport Seven-Five, your Gateway to the Galaxies”.
+Starport was the working name for Space Mountain, and 7-5 is the year Space Mountain opened at the Magic Kingdom.

 5. The Nuts and Bolts.